 1- It’s growing in popularity

-Sign language is the main communication tool among the Deaf community.
+Sign language is the main communication tool in the Deaf community.
 The deaf community is being grown all around the world, including people with hearing impairment, hard of hearing, people who were born deaf, and people who lost their hearing due to disease, accidents, or getting age.
-They are always around us, everywhere in our society: Among our family members, friends, at schools, workplace, and common areas in the society.
+They are always around us, everywhere in our society: Among our family members, friends, at schools, workplace, and in common areas in the society.
 Learning sign language allows you to communicate with these lovely and vulnerable people around you, widen your networks and be able to help when required as well as raise awareness and sensitivity to the Deaf culture.

 2-Learning a second language is good for your brain health.

 Scientists know that people who speak more than one language fluently have better memories and can delay the onset of dementia and Alzheimer’s disease.

 Whether you teach your baby to sign or you start to learn Sign Language to communicate with a deaf friend or family member, you are using a full-bodied form of communication that will enhance your relationship as it improves your mind and spirit.

 3- Improves your peripheral vision and reaction time